CAN’T WORKOUT DUE TO INJURY?

 However, you may have read through them feeling smug in the knowledge that none of them apply to you.

 Today’s topic, on the other hand, may surprise you that I am considering it as an excuse.
 After all, injuries genuinely restrict your movement.
 Working through an injury is only going to cause further damage.
 Right?

 As with the Too Tired Excuse, this is not one to be taken lightly and again should be treated with care.

-In fact, it is all too common to simply ‘push through’ an injury as the desire for results is so strong and a bit of pain is not going to get in the way of your new physique.
+In fact, it is all too common to simply ‘push through’ an injury if the desire for results is strong.

 I am as guilty of this as anyone.

 I’m better these days, but I still have times where I just push through regardless of the feedback I’m getting from my body.